Wednesday, March 26, 2025

 Ogier Ghislain de Busbecq: A Diplomat in the Ottoman Court

-Ogier Ghislain de Busbecq was born in 1522 in Lille, a city now situated on the French-Belgian border, then under the rule of Charles V of the Holy Roman Empire.
-He belonged to a noble lineage and was raised in an intellectual milieu profoundly shaped by the Renaissance and the Reformation.
-His humanist worldview was likely solidified during his academic pursuits at the universities of Leuven, Padua, and Venice.
-A polymath of his time, Busbecq possessed extensive knowledge in various disciplines, including botany, zoology, and linguistics, and is reputed to have been proficient in eight languages, among them Turkish.
-Around 1554, he entered the service of Emperor Ferdinand I of Austria, and his initial diplomatic assignment was to represent his sovereign at the wedding of Queen Mary Tudor and King Philip II of Spain in England.
-That same year, he was dispatched to Istanbul on a mission that would later form the basis of his renowned writings.
+Around 1554, he entered the service of Emperor Ferdinand I of Austria.
+His initial diplomatic assignment was to represent his sovereign at the wedding of Queen Mary Tudor and King Philip II of Spain in England.
+That same year, he was dispatched to İstanbul on a mission that would later form the basis of his renowned writings.
 His primary objective was to negotiate the resolution of a protracted border dispute between the Ottoman Empire and Austria.
-However, the diplomatic process proved lengthy, and he endured approximately eighteen months in semi-confinement at the Ottoman court before returning to his homeland.
-In 1556, he was once again sent to the Ottoman Empire to finalize the unresolved negotiations.

 Jean Baptiste Vanmour - Sultan Ahmet III Receiving a European Ambassador

 Prince Mustafa was at the height of his youth and had gained great fame as a soldier.
-Being the son of a Turkish sultan was a great misfortune because when one of them ascended the throne, it meant inevitable death for the others.
+However, being the son of a Turkish sultan was a great misfortune because when one of them ascended the throne, it meant inevitable death for the others.
 The Turks did not tolerate rivals to the throne.

-When Mustafa arrived at the camp, the soldiers were filled with excitement.
-They took him to his father’s tent.
-Everything seemed calm, there were no soldiers, no servants, and no sign of treachery.
-However, in the inner chamber, a few strong, mute executioners were waiting to kill Mustafa.
-As soon as he stepped inside, they attacked, trying to strangle him with a bowstring.
 Mustafa fought bravely.
 Behind a curtain, Süleyman was watching.
 When he saw that the execution was taking too long, he leaned forward and gave the executioners a furious, threatening look.
 The mute men, frightened, tried harder and finally managed to pin Mustafa down, strangling him with the bowstring.

 Hüner-nāme, II, Library of the Topkapi Palace Museum, Hazine 1524, f.
 168b

-Drinking Wine Is Forbidden, But Eating Grapes Is Not
+Drinking Wine is Forbidden, But Eating Grapes is Not

-When the sultan arrived, he stopped, curious about what had happened.
+When the Sultan arrived, he stopped, curious about what had happened.
 He called the nearest men and asked what they were doing.
-They replied that since he had banned wine, the vines were now useless, so they were removing them to use as firewood.

-"You are mistaken; you have misunderstood my intention.
-I banned the drinking of wine, not the eating of grapes.
-Grapes are among the noblest fruits bestowed upon man by God.
-There is nothing stopping you from enjoying fresh grape juice—unless you store it in barrels and, with your harmful inventions, turn it into something improper.
+There is nothing stopping you from enjoying fresh grape juice unless you store it in barrels and, with your harmful inventions, turn it into something improper.
 Just because apples are not made into wine, should we cut down apple trees?
 Fools, stop this nonsense and leave these fruitful vineyards alone."

-Thus, the Greeks’ clever plan failed completely.
+Thus, the Greeks’ clever plan failed completely against the Sultan's sharp wit.

 The Intrigues of the Ottoman Palace

-When the news of Mustafa’s death reached Istanbul, Cihangir, who was physically and mentally frail (he had a hunchback), became terrified, believing he would meet the same fate.
 His only hope was that no harm would come to him as long as his father lived.
-If Suleiman were to die, whoever took the throne next would inevitably see him as a rival, and he would be eliminated along with his brothers.
-These thoughts filled him with such dread, as if a decree for his execution had already been issued, that he fell ill and died.
+However, he knew the Ottoman law of fratricide: if Suleiman were to die, whoever took the throne would inevitably see him as a rival and eliminate him.
+These thoughts filled him with such dread, as if a decree for his execution had already been issued, that he fell ill and died of grief and fear.

-When Bayezid’s punishment became a matter of discussion, Hürrem Sultan cleverly intervened, arguing that her son had made a youthful mistake and should be forgiven.
-Influenced by his wife, Suleiman softened and pardoned Bayezid, who then appeared before his father and swore his loyalty.
-Fearing poison, Bayezid hesitated to drink the sherbet offered to him.
-To ease his son’s worries, Suleiman drank from the same cup, ensuring Bayezid’s temporary safety.
+When Bayezid’s punishment became a matter of discussion, Hürrem Sultan cleverly intervened.
+She argued that her son had merely made a "youthful mistake" and should be forgiven.
+Influenced by his beloved wife, Suleiman softened and pardoned Bayezid.